When it comes to starting an online business, there are many options out there. Two of the most popular choices are dropshipping and drop servicing.

 What is dropshipping?

 Dropshipping is a business model where you sell products without carrying any inventory.
-When a customer places an order, you simply contact the dropshipping supplier, who will ship the product directly to the customer’s door.
+When someone places an order, you simply contact the dropshipping supplier, who will ship the product directly to the customer’s door.

 Dropshipping is a great option for new entrepreneurs, as it requires very little startup capital, and there are no ongoing costs.
 You also don’t need to worry about shipping or handling products yourself; the supplier takes care of that!

 Pros of dropshipping

 - Easy to get started.
 Dropshipping is a relatively simple business model to start up, and you don’t need to have any experience in the industry to begin.

 - You’re not responsible for shipping and fulfillment.
 This can be a major advantage if you don’t have any experience or skills in this area.
 All of the logistics is taken care of by the supplier, which also saves you time and money.